Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Would you consider (Umbrel, Nodl, RoninDojo, etc) a competitor to Embassy, or are they different enough to be compatible?
 --------------------------------------------------------------------------------------------------------------------------
 Other node devices are competitors, and there are distinct trade-offs to each platform, but we are definitely moving toward the same future, which is a win for everyone!
 We are taking more a general approach to all of open-source, hosted software, including Bitcoin/Lightning.
-The aforementioned examples are more Bitcoin/Lightning focused.
+The aforementioned examples tend to be more Bitcoin/Lightning focused.

+Since it is often requested, we have put together an :ref:`Umbrel comparison guide<umbrel-compare>`

 How can I migrate from Umbrel to Embassy and keep my lightning channels intact?
 -------------------------------------------------------------------------------